6f7x0/6f7x0/readme.md

 - [Past Projects](#past-projects)
 - [Contact](#contact)

-Former decent video game player who legitimately grinded despite the challenges.
+Former decent video game player who legitimately grinded.
 Difficult as it may sound, this experience provided me with invaluable firsthand insight into game mechanics and competitive integrity.

 ## Scope